 - For the Evulz: The Weeping Angel is going to steal the Olympic torch, which represents the good will and spirit of the Olympics.

 - I Meant to Do That: When you turn on the adventure setting, apparently it's supposed to emit sparks and blow bits up.
 And give the Doctor a facefull of steam, ruining his hair.

-- Well, it might have a new ability because this is taking place in the Land of Fiction, where anything can happen contrary to the rules of reality.
+- Not Quite Dead/The End...
+Or Is It?/New Powers as the Plot Demands: ...since when could Weeping Angels reform?
+It might have a new ability because this is taking place in the Land of Fiction, where anything can happen contrary to the rules of reality.
 If you want it to reform, it can do so there.

 - Series Continuity Error: This episode directly contradicts "Fear Her" where the Doctor is the one carrying the Olympic Torch in the stadium.